Ugo Humbert

 Ugo Humbert ([yɡo œ̃bɛʁ]; born 26 June 1998) is a French professional tennis player.
-He has achieved a career-high ATP singles ranking of No. 25 on 21 June 2021.
-He also has a career-high ATP doubles ranking of No. 361 achieved on 14 October 2019.
+He has a career-high ATP singles ranking of world No. 13, achieved on 15 April 2024 and a doubles ranking of No. 348, achieved on 26 August 2024.
+He has won seven ATP Tour singles titles, and was runner-up at a Masters 1000 event at the Paris Masters.
+He is currently the No. 3 singles player from France.

-Humbert has won three ATP titles, the first in January 2020, in Auckland, beating fellow Frenchman Benoit Paire in three sets.
-He won his second ATP title in Antwerp in October 2020, beating fellow Next Generation ATP Finals player Alex De Minaur in straight sets.
-He won his third title and first ATP 500 in June 2021 in Halle, beating world No. 7 Andrey Rublev in the final.

-At the 2018 US Open, Humbert made his Grand Slam singles debut as a qualifier.
-He won his first main-draw match by defeating fellow qualifier Collin Altamirano.
-He then lost in the second round to Stan Wawrinka in four sets.

-He won his first ATP 250 main-draw match on home soil at the 2018 Moselle Open, defeating Bernard Tomic in three sets.

-At Wimbledon in 2019, Humbert reached the fourth round after defeating 16th seed Gaël Monfils and 19th seed Félix Auger-Aliassime, only to fall to eventual and defending champion, world No. 1 Novak Djokovic in straight sets.

-Humbert holds seven Challenger titles and reached the final in three other Challenger events.
+Humbert won his first ATP Tour match and made his Grand Slam singles debut in 2018.
+At the 2019 Wimbledon Championships, he reached the fourth round, where he lost to eventual champion Novak Djokovic.

 Early life

 Humbert was born in Metz, the son of Eric and Anne, and has one sister, Léa.
-Both parents and sister are butchers and caterers and run a renowned store in Metz.
+Both parents and sister are butchers and caterers and run a store in Metz.

 Career

-Junior
+Juniors

 When Humbert was 12, he made the difficult decision to take the train to Poitiers to train with the French Tennis Federation.
 He ended up moving to Poitiers and continued his training.
 However, he suffered a string of injuries that prevented him from playing for a year and a half.

 In 2015, he reached the Abierto Juvenil Mexicano doubles final with Geoffrey Blancaneaux.
 His career-high junior ranking is No. 18, achieved in January 2016.

-2017: First Futures title
+2017: First ITF title

-In September 2017, Humbert claimed his first Futures title in Bagnères-de-Bigorre where he had received a wild card.
-A week later, he was again awarded a wild card into the Moselle Open where he reached the second round but fell in three sets to Simone Bolelli.
+In September 2017, Humbert claimed his first Futures title in Bagnères-de-Bigorre where he had received a wildcard.
+A week later, he was again awarded a wildcard into the Moselle Open where he reached the second round but fell in three sets to Simone Bolelli.

 In November, he achieved his first victory against a top 100 player by beating Thomas Fabbiano (No. 73) during Paris Masters first-round qualifying match.